-For example, a child with Chandra-6 may" act out" or demonstrate or display the conflict between one's parents (Chandra) and become a scapegoat for the parents unacknowledged fighting.
-In the unfortunate karma of Chandra-6, such a child may be criticized for "causing trouble".
+For example, a child with Chandra-6 may" act out" or demonstrate or display the conflict between one's parents [Chandra] and become a scapegoat for the parents unacknowledged fighting.
+In the unbalanced, remedy-seeking [akashic memory patterning] of Chandra-6, such a child may be criticized for causing excess polarizing catalysis .

-Period of L-6 = particularly prone to false accusation and blaming by those who wish to deflect attention away from true originators and toward a mirror-image of the problem.
+Period of rogesha-6 = particularly prone to false accusation and blaming by those who wish to deflect attention away from true originators and toward a mirror-image of the homework-problem.

-Chandra = in a swabhava of accusative, accounting, rationalizing, tale-telling Budha
+Chandra = in a svabhava of accusative, accounting, rationalizing, tale-telling Budha

 Chandra is not necessarily irrational or illogical but rather Chandra = meta-logical.